On the convergence of stochastic primal-dual hybrid gradient: Related works

-A related notion to metric subregularity for linear programming is Hoffman's lemma due to classical result in~\cite{hoffman1952approximate}, which is used by many researchers to show linear convergence of ADMM-type methods for LPs~\cite{yen2015sparse,yang2016linear,liu2018partial}.
-The drawback of these approaches is that one needs to know the constant $\eta$ to run the algorithm which is difficult to estimate in general.
-Our analysis recovers these results specific to LPs with a much simpler algorithm that does not need the knowledge of $\eta$.
+Our results imply global linear convergence for PDHG when $n=1$, answering the question posed in~\cite{chambolle2011first}: \textit{``It would be interesting to understand whether the steps can be estimated in Algorithm 1 without the a priori knowledge of $\mu_i, \mu_g$.''} In the third part of~\Cref{as: ms}, compact domains are not needed for this case.
+We highlight that such behaviour of deterministic primal-dual methods is investigated before in~\cite{liang2016convergence, latafat2019new}.\\[2mm] \textit{Linear programming.} A related notion to metric subregularity for linear programming is Hoffman's lemma due to classical result in~\cite{hoffman1952approximate}, which is used to show linear convergence of ADMM-type methods for LPs~\cite{yen2015sparse,yang2016linear,liu2018partial}.
+The drawback of these approaches is that the knowledge of the constant $\eta$ is required to run the algorithm, which is difficult to estimate.
+Our analysis recovers these results specific to LPs with a simpler algorithm that does not need the knowledge of $\eta$.